-Assess the evidence (for further information see Guidance for Organisations Investigating a Reportable Conduct Allegation, 2018, p.20)

-➤ Prepares a report, including findings and recommendations to be submitted to the board of directors (Use the Investigation Report Template.
-For further information see Guidance for Organisations Investigating a Reportable Conduct Allegation, 2018, pp. 21-22).
+- Assess the evidence (for further information see Guidance for Organisations Investigating a Reportable Conduct Allegation, 2018, p.20) - > Prepares a report, including findings and recommendations to be submitted to the board of directors (Use the Investigation Report Template see Guidance for Organisations Investigating a Reportable Conduct Allegation, 2018, pp. 21-22).